miabbott/atomic-host-tests/README.md

 ---
 <a name="moreinfo"></a>
-# Atomic Host Tests
-This repo contains a number of Ansible playbooks that can be used to run tests against an Atomic Host.

-The intent is to have a collection of tests that can be used to test the CentOS, Fedora, and RHEL versions of Atomic Host.

-Currently, these tests fall into the category of single host, integration tests.

-**NOTE**:  This repo only provides playbooks/tests and does not currently provide any way for provisioning test resources/infrastructure.

 ### Supported Test Suites
 The following test suites are available and supported.
 Any other playbooks found in the repo are currently unmaintained and may not work correctly.